LukeGeyer/Asteroid-Destroyer/README.md

 # Asteroid-Destroyer

-Repository for small game made with PyGame.
+Repository for small hobby game made with PyGame.

+All assets used were created by me, using Aseprite.